boldflight/BibleConverter/test_EPUB/output/isa.md

 despises you—she makes fun of you;
 daughter Jerusalem
 shakes her head after you.

+[23] Whom have you taunted and hurled insults at?
 At whom have you shouted
 and looked so arrogantly?
 At the Holy One of Israel!